 B.A.
 Fine Performing Arts/Biology (Pre-Med), Chatham College

 "As an educator, I am committed to excellence and to being passionately Christ-centered in everything I do.
 I love Christian education because of the profound impact it has on the hearts and minds of children.
 My greatest passion is working with schools and teachers to support and cheer them on as they intentionally disciple students, speaking Biblical truth into students’ lives and helping them become more like Christ."

 Proverbs 22:6- “Train up a child in the way he should go: and when he is old, he will not depart from it.”

 Mrs. Renee Hodge

 BSN, Bob Jones Univeristy

-Renee was instrumental in bringing together the individuals who set in motion what is now Twelve Stones Christian Academy and she also contributed to the launch as project manager.
-She has been intricately involved in the day to day operations of the school and has taken on the responsibilities of Interim Administrator.
+Renee was instrumental in bringing together the individuals who set in motion what is now Twelve Stones Christian Academy.
+She has been intricately involved in the day to day operations from the very beginning and has accepted to stay on as the permanent Administrator.